LOGINKiera's POV

 The latter lifted his top revealing the gun tucked into his pants, and my heart sank.
 Shivering, I handed them the little cash I had and they snatched it and ran off without a trace.

 I was helpless, I couldn’t cry for help because there was no one around.
 My whole body turned numb, and as I took my first step, my knees wobbled and I almost fell.
-I walked a few distance and finally spotted some people.
+I walked for a few minutes, and finally spotted some people.
 I tried to ask them to assist me with some money to get home, and while some looked at me like a deranged cow, others completely ignored me.

 Drenched, cold, broken, and devastated, I began my journey home.

-After two hours of walking–the worst and longest two hours of my life, I finally arrived home.
+After two hours of walking, the worst and longest two hours of my life, I finally arrived home.

 As I clasped the doorknob, a sudden convulsion seized my hand, causing it to lose its grip.
 My strength faltered, and I collapsed to the floor.